xmichsenx/ValorantRandomizer/README.md

 ## Features

 - Random weapon + armor + crosshair combos from a depletion pool (no repeats until everything's been picked)
-- Budget filter — set a max credit limit
+- Budget filter: set a max credit limit
-- Category filter — exclude weapon types you don't want
+- Category filter: exclude weapon types you don't want
-- Crosshair editor — tweak the generated crosshair or just use it as-is
+- Crosshair editor: tweak the generated crosshair or just use it as-is
 - Crosshair codes are importable directly into Valorant
 - History of accepted loadouts, persisted in localStorage